cloudflare/cloudflare-docs/content/durable-objects/platform/limits.md

 Durable Objects can scale horizontally across many Durable Objects.
 Each individual Object is inherently single-threaded.

 * An individual Object has a soft limit of 1,000 requests per second.
-Note that you can have an unlimited number of individual objects per namespace.
+You can have an unlimited number of individual objects per namespace.
 * A simple [storage](/durable-objects/api/transactional-storage-api/) `get()` on a small value that directly returns the response may realize a higher request throughput compared to a Durable Object that (for example) serializes and/or deserializes large JSON values.
 * Similarly, a Durable Object that performs multiple `list()` operations may be more limited in terms of request throughput.